Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The number of physical buttons are kept to a minimum.
 The volume rocker is on the left side, Home button is found just below the screen at the bottom and main Power button is located on the right side opposite the volume rockers.
 These are all very easy to reach even when holding the device in a single hand.
 However, running the risk of being pegged a One-lover, I do prefer HTC’s derth of physical buttons.
 The few that are present are flush against the device for a cleaner more streamlined appearance.

 Round out the hardware are 2GB RAM, 16GB ROM and up to 64BG of storage space.
 The Galaxy S4 also supports MicroSD cards with a slot found underneath the back housing.
 There is a small army of Bluetooth profiles including A2DP, AVRCP, GAVDP, GOEP, HFP, HID, HSP, MAP, OBEX, OPP, PAN, PBAP, SPP; NFC; Wi-Fi®; Wi-Fi® Hotspot; MHL support.
 Finally the GS4 also support some of the today’s more high end features such Qi wireless charging tech and NFC (near field communication) support.
+If you are still not convinced, you may want to read the Samsung Galaxy S5 Review Verizon Wireless to compare the two devices.

 The Galaxy S4 is now running on Android 4.2.2 Jelly Bean, immediately placing it in a class above the HTC One, which is still waiting patiently to receive said update.
 I advise readers to check out all that 4.2.2 has to offer.
 Samsung has draped the OS in its own custom UI skin.
 It’s an aesthetically appealing re-skin, mostly.
 But it has the tendency to get cluttered very easy with overlapping UI’s and a taskbar that remains on screen for nearly everything except YouTube videos, pictures and few other instances–but definitely not web browsing.
 To that affect, the GS4 allows user a great deal more UI customization than the One.